MetaMask/metamask-docs/README.md

 > :warning: **Temporary pause on contributions to the MetaMask docs repository**
 >
-> Contributions to this repository will be paused from August 5 to August 30, 2024.
+> Starting August 3, 2024, contributions to this repository will be temporarily paused.
-> Pull requests and new issues submitted during this period will not be reviewed or addressed until after the pause.
+> Pull requests submitted during this period will not be reviewed or merged until after the pause.
-> We'll resume normal operations on August 31.
 > Thank you for your understanding.

 # MetaMask developer documentation